MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ![Refresh Map](./media/20RefreshMapping.png)

-Proceed with running the map after the refresh is complete.
+5. After the refresh is complete, run the map.
 Before you enable the next map, verify that the map in the table is in a state of **Running**.
 Running maps with a larger number of prerequisites might take some time.

 To run a map with prerequisites, enable the **Show related entity maps** toggle.
 If the table indicates **Prerequisite initial sync** is **No**, verify that the **Initial sync** flag is **Off** in all the prerequisite maps before you run it.